High-dimensional variable clustering based on maxima of a weakly dependent random process: Consistent estimation of minimaly separated clusters

-where for notational convenience, $\theta(a,b) := \theta^{(\{a,b\})}$ is the bivariate extremal coefficient between $X^{(a)}$ and $X^{(b)}$ as defined in \eqref{eq:ext_coeff}.
+where for notational convenience, $\theta(a,b) := \theta^{(\{a,b\})}$ is the bivariate extremal coefficient between $X^{(a)}$ and $X^{(b)}$ as defined in Equation \eqref{eq:ext_coeff_chap2}.
+In fact, the bivariate $\SECO$ is exactly equal to the extremal correlation $\chi$ defined in \cite{coles1999dependence}.
 This metric has a range between $0$ and $1$, with the boundary cases representing asymptotic independence and comonotonic extremal dependence, respectively.
-In fact, the bivariate $\SECO$ is exactly equal to the extremal correlation $\chi$ defined in \cite{coles1999dependence} as
+In an AI-block model, the statement